Instrumental Music Program

 Timetables are distributed to all instrumental music students at the start of each term, and are entered weekly on SEQTA as a prompt to both students and teachers of the exact time and location of lessons.
 Timetables are also displayed on the Arts noticeboard and in the window of room 6.9.

 It is the responsibility of the student to catch up on any class work missed.
 Before school, lunch and after school lessons are prioritised for Senior School students or students learning multiple instruments at school.

 For lessons to commence, please be advised of the following enrolment timeline:

 - Lessons commencing at the beginning of the year - Enrolments close in mid-January each year.

-- Lessons commencing mid year - Enrol by week six of the previous term.
+- Lessons commencing mid year - Enrol by week eight of the previous term.